ADD-ONS / SCALES

 TOAST classification of stroke

-• the exact etiology of ischemic stroke has implications for prognosis and management
+• the exact etiology of ischemic stroke has implications for both prognosis and management

-• a system for classifying ischemic stroke subtypes mainly based on etiology has been developed for the Trial of Org 10172 in Acute Stroke Treatment (TOAST)
+• a classification system for ischemic stroke subtype, mainly based on etiology, was developed for the Trial of Org 10172 in Acute Stroke Treatment (TOAST)

-• the TOAST classification identifies five subtypes of stroke:
+• the TOAST classification identifies five ischemic stroke subtypes:

 • 1 – large-artery atherosclerosis (LAA)